The EIB Network and the Rush Limbaugh program are on the air.

 Thank you, sir.

-And it was a little let me put it this way you're right in in the first thing he said six months ago, three months ago, we were regaling you with all these columns.
+Six months ago, three months ago, we were regaling you with all these columns.

-They were not news stories, they were columns from liberal opinion leaders, and they were we may have to face uh fact that Bush might have been right about Iraq.
+And they were saying, well, we may have to face the fact that Bush might have been right about Iraq.

-This was after was after the elections in Iraq were so successful, and that evidence is continuing to grow.
+This was after the elections in Iraq were so successful.

-And I pointed out that when those columns are written, they should have been said uh in a different way, should have been written in a different way.
+And I pointed out that when those columns are written, they should have been said in a different way, should have been written in a different way.

 We were wrong.

-Why he may have been right.
+Well, he may have been right.

 Whoa, no, no, no.